harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

     cerebro.adddata(bt.feeds.PandasData(dataname=df))
     ```

-    To measure the momentum on a stock we also need ot calculate Average True Range (ATR) Indictaor
+    To measure the momentum of a stock we also need to calculate Average True Range (ATR) Indicator

     > ATR is used to measure market volatility by measuring the entire range of an asset price for a given period